mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

-* We added the ability to directly remove App members from Control Center.
+* We added the ability to directly remove app members from Control Center.

 ####

-* We fixed an issue that for some apps, deactivation were leading to unexpected errors.
+* We fixed an issue where deactivation of some apps led to unexpected errors.

 ### October 19, 2023